What is a Vibratome (Vibrating Microtome)?

 Consider the types of tissues you'll be sectioning most often:

 - Brain, spinal cord, and neural tissue: Require gentle slicing with minimal compression.
-Models with high vibration stability and adjustable amplitude are ideal.
+Models with minimal blade z-axis deflection, adjustable amplitude and blade frequency, and an advance speed resolution of 0.01mm/s are ideal.

-- Myocardial, liver, or kidney slices: Require a powerful blade mechanism and flexible sample tray configurations.
+- Myocardial, liver, or kidney slices: Require a powerful blade mechanism and flexible tissue mount configurations.

 - Fixed vs. fresh tissue: Fixed samples are easier to cut, but live slices demand precise vibration control to preserve viability.